 Payroll Week.
 Seven consecutive days (168 hours) extending from midnight Sunday to midnight Sunday.
-Exception: Payroll week may vary from midnight to the established starting or ending time of the shift.
+Exception: Payroll week may vary from midnight and/or Sunday to the established day and starting or ending time of the shift.

 Premium Pay.
 A payment in addition to straight time pay made for any reason other than overtime; for example, shift differential, week-end premium, etc.